Security-Onion-Solutions/securityonion-docs/local-rules.rst

 Testing Local Rules
 -------------------

 -  Generate some traffic to trigger the alert.
-To generate traffic we are going to use the python library ``scapy`` to craft packets with specific information to ensure we trigger the alert with the information we want.
+To generate traffic we are going to use the python library ``scapy`` to craft packets with specific information to ensure we trigger the alert with the information we want:

    ::